St Catherine's School, Bramley

 St Catherine's School is an independent girls' boarding and day school in the village of Bramley, near Guildford, Surrey, England.
-The school is divided into a senior school, for ages 11–18, and a preparatory school for girls aged 4–11.
+The school is divided into a senior school, for ages 11–18, and a preparatory school for girls aged 3–11.

 History

-St Catherine's School opened in 1885 with seventeen pupils, most of whom were boarders.
+St Catherine's School opened in 1885 with seventeen pupils, 11 boarders and 9 day pupils.
 Miss Susan Burnett was the founding headmistress.
 The school was founded during a time when various movements within the Church of England and other Christian denominations were pushing for more freedom for women, especially in matters such as participating in services and in education.
-St Catherine's was among a handful of schools founded by Church of England bishops.
-Founder Harold Browne, Bishop of Winchester, was a supporter of the "deaconess movement".
+A group of local country gentry formed a committee to establish a school for ‘middle class’ girls – among them were Revd.
+Canon Musgrave, Revd.
+John Sapte, the Rt.Hon George Cubitt (later Lord Ashcombe), Joseph Merriman, Headmaster of Cranleigh and the MP for South Surrey William Brodrick.

 A notable feature of the campus is the chapel, which was completed in 1894 and is known for its Kempe stained glass windows and the 1899 Father Willis organ.
 In September 2011 the school celebrated 125 years of education for girls and young women and in July 2011 it marked the opening of the 125th Anniversary Halls, a new set of facilities for sports and the arts.
+In 2019 a new Prep science facility, the WonderLab was opened, in 2021 a new Sixth Form Centre was added 'The 6' and in 2022 a major extension to the creative arts was unveiled - a new Art & MakerSpace.

 Academics

-In the year 2011, 12% of the students were admitted to Oxford or Cambridge.